 1. LOCATION is crucial when searching for civil or church records.
 Be aware of the terminology "ciudad" (city), "municipio" (municipality), "provincia" (province.)
 Sometimes the capital city of a province and the province carry the same name.
 For example: the city of Pinar del Rio versus the province of Pinar del Rio.
 Although Cuba is a small island, you need more information that just the island name to find your ancestor's record.

 2. There were 6 original provinces in Cuba until 1978.
 Currently there are 15 provinces with a special municipality (Isla de la Juventud previously known as Isla de Pinos) that does not belong to any province.
 Find a map of the area you are researching in (with the current province as well as the province in the time period you are researching.)

-3. You can acquire records from Cuba, especially church records, by writing directly to the ancestral parish.
+4. You can acquire Parish records from Cuba by writing directly to the ancestral parish.
 Records have been centralized in the corresponding province Archdioceses.
-CubaGenWeb has a directory of parishes and their contact information at http://www.cubagenweb.org/phones/index.htm.
+CubaGenWeb has a directory of parishes and their contact information on their Cuban Addresses and Telephone Numbers page (See note #3 above.)
 You can also Google the name of the parish and location to get contact information.
 Please be aware that not all parishes have a full-time priest or the resources needed to provide services.